cmdavis4/RAMS/adding_ramsin_input_variables.md

 ### 6. Use the Variable in Code

-Once declared, initialized, and registered, the variable can be used anywhere in the code by:
+Once declared and registered, the variable can be used anywhere in the code by:

 1. Adding a `use` statement to access the module:
 ```fortran